stimulant/MS-Cube-SDK/docs/api_documentation.md

 |--------|----------------------------
 |0       | Command code that determines the format of the data
 |1-2     | Length of data block from 0 to 65535 sent as unsigned 2-byte number
-|n bytes | Command code that determines the format of the data
+|n bytes | The data payload for the command

 ## Commands